cloud-hu2000/heartratetap/VERCEL_ENV_SETUP.md

 - **No errors appearing?** Check that DSN is correct and environment variables are set
 - **Auth token issues?** Make sure the token has the right scopes
 - **Sourcemaps not uploading?** Check that `SENTRY_AUTH_TOKEN` is set in production only
+- **Organization/project not found?** Verify your `.sentryclirc` configuration matches your Sentry account

+## Sourcemap Upload

+Sourcemaps are automatically uploaded after each production build via the `postbuild` script.
+This enables:

+- **Readable stack traces** in error reports
+- **Accurate error locations** in your source code
+- **Better debugging** experience in Sentry dashboard

+The upload happens only in production builds with valid `SENTRY_AUTH_TOKEN`.

 ## Current Configuration Status